pujan/Komunikator/README.md

 Komunikator
 ===========

-Instant messenger for LAN
-Polish language only!
+Instant messenger for LAN; Polish language only!